An Instrumental Variables Framework to Unite Spatial Confounding Methods: Numerical example

 The first confounding mechanism generates:

-with $\theta_{\ervA_{\mathcal{UC}}} = 0.01$ and $\theta_{\ervA_{\mathcal{C}}} = 0.5$, so that the spatial range or scale of the unconfounded component of exposure is much smaller than that of the confounded component.
-The second confounding mechanism is the same as the first, except that $\theta_{\ervA_{\mathcal{UC}}} = 0.05$.
+with $\theta_{A_{UC}} = 0.01$ and $\theta_{A_{C}} = 0.5$, so that the spatial range of the unconfounded component of exposure is much smaller than that of the confounded component.
+The second confounding mechanism generates spatially correlated random fields for $A_C, U$ with a bivariate Leroux conditional autoregressive model.
 The third confounding mechanism uses the same Gaussian process as the first, applied independently across states.
 This represents an unmeasured spatial confounder that is continuous within states but discontinuous between them.
-For example, if $\ervA$ is air pollution, an unmeasured confounder $\ervU$ could be healthcare access, which may vary smoothly within a state but shift abruptly at state borders due to differing policies or funding.
-Finally, exposure $\ervA$ is generated as $\ervA = \ervA_{\mathcal{UC}} + \ervA_{\mathcal{C}}$.
+For example, if $A$ is air pollution, an unmeasured confounder $U$ could be healthcare access, which may vary smoothly within a state but shift abruptly at state borders due to differing policies or funding.
+The fourth confounding mechanism incorporates two unmeasured confounders.
+Under the fifth confounding mechanism, the relative spatial scales of $A_{UC}$ and $A_C$ are reversed by setting $\theta_{A_{UC}} = 0.1$ and $\theta_{A_{C}} = 0.01$, so that $A_{UC}$ is smoother than $A_C$.
+Finally, the exposure $A$ is generated as $A = A_{UC} + A_{C}$ across all confounding mechanisms.
 By design, each confounding mechanism satisfies the assumptions \ref{a}--\ref{d} of Section \ref{erf}.
-The Supplementary Material contains a plot of one observation of $ (\ervA_{\mathcal{UC}}, \ervA_{\mathcal{C}}, \ervU)^T$ for each of the three confounding mechanisms.
+The Supplementary Material provides detailed descriptions of the confounding mechanisms and plots one realization of $ (A_{UC}, A_{C}, U)^T$ for each.